dspicher/bitcoin-blockparser/README.md

 * `opreturn`: shows transactions with embedded OP_RETURN data that is representable as UTF8.

-* `csvdump`: dumps all parsed data as CSV files into the specified `folder`.
  See [Usage](#Usage) for an example.
 I chose CSV dumps instead of  an active db-connection because `LOAD DATA INFILE` is the most performant way for bulk inserts.
     The files are in the following format:
     ```
     blocks.csv